 - 1. Push the navigation pad to display the menu system. - 2.
-Select ^{QS} (Settings) and push the navigation pad.
+Select (Settings) and push the navigation pad.
 This displays the Settings menu. - 3.
-Use the navigation pad to select Device settings > Lamp & laser. - 4.
-To use the camera lamp as a flash, do one of the following: - To enable the camera lamp function, select Enable lamp & laser and push the navigation pad.
-To turn on/off the camera lamp, touch the soft button $\stackrel{\bigvee}{=}$ or use the swipe-down menu.
+Select Camera temperature range and push the navigation pad.
+This displays a dialog box. - 4.
+Select the appropriate temperature range and push the navigation pad.